apache/doris-website/ecosystem/spark-doris-connector.md

 );

 INSERT INTO spark_doris VALUES ("VALUE1", "VALUE2", ...);
--- or
+-- insert into select
-INSERT INTO spark_doris SELECT * FROM YOUR_TABLE
+INSERT INTO spark_doris SELECT * FROM YOUR_TABLE;
--- or
+-- insert overwrite
-INSERT OVERWRITE SELECT * FROM YOUR_TABLE
+INSERT OVERWRITE SELECT * FROM YOUR_TABLE;
 ```

 ### Streaming Write